synapsecode/react-solidity-template/README.md

 # React + Solidity(Web3) Project Template

-The base project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The base project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and subsequently modified by me to create a template!

 ## Instructions
 - Compile your solidity code and deploy it to the ethereum network (Mainnet, Rinkeby, Ropsten etc)